openvinotoolkit/openvino/samples/cpp/hello_classification/README.md

 ## How It Works

-At startup, the sample application reads command-line parameters, prepares input data, loads a specified model and image to the Inference Engine plugin and performs synchronous inference.
+At startup, the sample application reads command line parameters, prepares input data, loads a specified model and image to the Inference Engine plugin and performs synchronous inference.
 Then processes output data and write it to a standard output stream.

 You can see the explicit description of each sample step at [Integration Steps](../../../docs/IE_DG/Integrate_with_customer_application_new_API.md) section of "Integrate the Inference Engine with Your Application" guide.